 The Significance of Gertrude Stein For the World of Art, Examined

 Despite the rise of modernism throughout the second half of the 19th century, it wasn’t until the first decade of the 20th century that women started emancipating and became more active in the public sphere.
 Despite the prevailing male dominance, it was still much easier for women to develop a career in arts than in any other field of human activity, and even artistic practice was conditioned by class.
 However, there are only a few of them in the mentioned period who managed to form a solid career or even become highly influential.
-Such was the case with writer and art collector Gertrude Stein.
+Such was the case with the American writer and art collector Gertrude Stein.

 Namely, this fierce woman was a modernist literary pioneer and a leading figure of the pre-World War I art circles in Paris.
 Stein established a salon, where some of the leading proponents of modernism in both literature and visual art such as Ernest Hemingway, Pablo Picasso, F. Scott Fitzgerald, Sinclair Lewis, and Henri Matisse gathered.
 Her modernity was embodied not just through the full-time engagement in organizing the salon, and promoting and collecting artworks, but it was also expressed through her radically queer writing based on her sexual orientation.